juanjucm/finetuning-lms/README.md

 1. **Base model training**: We will use a pretrained language model as an embedding generator.
 A simple FC layer will be trained for a classification task.

-2. **Adaptative fine-tuning (augmented pre-training)**: Pretrained LM are robust in terms of o.o.d generalization.
+2. **Adaptive fine-tuning (augmented pre-training)**: Pretrained LM are robust in terms of o.o.d generalization.
 However, they still suffer when dealing with data belonging to an unseen domain.
 This training method involves fine-tuning the model so it can be adapted to a desired (new) domain.

     This is done using the same objectives as in the pre-training phase: **MLM** and **NSP** (BERT).
 This technique is useful to generate models when high performance is needed in a set of tasks within a specific data domain.